-Pre-requisite/s: Any three units in the cultural
+Pre-requisite/s: HUM00270 - Introduction to Cultural Studies and three units in the cultural studies major: HUM00270 - 274.

-studies major.

 Provides students with an opportunity to pursue in depth a topic of particular interest to them arising from theoretical or practical issues raised in earlier units of the Cultural Studies Major.
 Cultural study methods will be used to carry out a substantial research project.
 Research projects will be closely supervised and can be undertaken independently or as a group activity.